MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ## Servicing information and timelines
 ### Microsoft Purview Information Protection client

 The Microsoft Purview Information Protection client has [multiple components bundled up into a single downloadable package](/purview/information-protection-client).
-It includes the PowerShell, Scanner, File Labeler (previously AIP Classify & Protect) and Viewer.
-Client versions begin with 3.X and do not include the AIP Add-in for Office.

-The Microsoft Purview Information Protection labeling client is available for preview starting April 11, 2024 on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
+The Microsoft Purview Information Protection client is available for preview starting April 11, 2024 on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
+The client includes the Information Protection Scanner, PowerShell, File Labeler (previously AIP Classify & Protect) and Viewer with a 3.X minimum client version.
 Upgrades from AIP UL 2.X client versions require manual uninstall before install of the Microsoft Purview Information Protection labeling client.
 Client upgrades through Windows Update on machines with AIP UL 2.X client versions installed will fail.

 The lifecycle of each generally available (GA) version of the Microsoft Purview Information Protection labeling client are 1 year after release.